mproxydev/mproxy/README.md

 # Cmd

-open the mproxy to work:
+Open the mproxy to work:
 `mproxy --switch=on`

-close the mproxy:
+Close the mproxy:
 `mproxy --switch=off`

-restart the mproxy:
+Restart the mproxy:
 `mproxy --restart`

-set the taxer miner account, it can be address or pool account:
+Set the taxer miner account, it can be address or pool account:
 `mproxy --taxer=0xaaabbbbbb`

-update the proxy soft, should input the minerproxy_update.tgz url of your web server.
+Update the proxy soft, must input the minerproxy_update.tgz url of your web server.
 `mproxy --update='http://192.168.0.111/minerproxy_update.tgz'`

-print the config and status:
+Print the config and status:
 `mproxy --info`

-set the tax rate, for example set to 5%:
+Set the tax rate, for example set to 5%:
 `mproxy --taxrate=0.05`

-set local hashrate, for example set to 95%:
+Set local hash rate, for example set to 95%:
 `mproxy --localrate=0.95`